 The person chosen to be the rep out of all the accepted proposals is notified by the EC who also notifies the partner association.

 It’s a position that isn’t taken lightly.
 It’s not just doing a workshop.
-It’s BEING SKA to all the associations represented there at that conference.
+It’s BEING SCELT to all the associations represented there at that conference.

-Within 4 weeks of returning, the rep writes a report in English about the conference (plenaries, workshops, special excursions for reps, etc.) for the SKA blog.
+Within 4 weeks of returning, the rep writes a report in English about the conference (plenaries, workshops, special excursions for reps, etc.) for the SCELT blog.